WPISmartmouse/Smartmouse_2018/README.md

  1. Install teensyduino
  1. Install CLion and clone our repoistory.
 Open our repository in CLion
  1. try to build.
 Good luck...

+# Licensing and Attribution

+I'm using font-awesome icons with no changes, which are under CCA4: https://fontawesome.com/license I'm using source from gazebo and ignition projces, which are under Apache: http://www.apache.org/licenses/LICENSE-2.0